anxin16/Data-Science-Career-Track/Data Wrangling/SQL/readme.md

 ![Open_CT_Rates](https://github.com/anxin16/Data-Science-Career-Track/blob/master/Data%20Wrangling/SQL/Figures/Open_CT_Rates.png)
 This chart shows in greater detail clickthrough and open rates of emails, indicating clearly that the problem has to do with digest emails in addition to mobile apps.

+### Answers to the questions
+After investigation, it appears that the problem has to do with mobile use and digest emails.
+The company should check these areas to make sure something isn’t broken or poorly implemented.